theluqmn/Inflation-Calculator/README.md

 # Inflation Calculator

-This is my first project made with C!
-`cleanup.py` is something I made to get rid of those pdb and other files generated after compiling.
+An inflation calculator

 ## Instructions

-- Enter the price for purchase
-- Select between option 1 (check price in the future) or option 2 (check price in the past)
+- Enter the price of the item
-- Enter how many years in the past/future (depends on Step 2)
+- Enter the tax rate
+- Enter 1 to find future prices, 2 to find past prices
+- Enter the year you want to know the price in

+### Example

+If you enter the following information:

+- Price: $100
+- Year paid: 2022
+- Year you want to know the price in: 2023

+The output will be $104.50.

 ## How it works